TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 WHAT WE COLLECT FROM OTHER NIKE INTERACTIONS AND THIRD PARTIES

-We may combine information you give us with other information from Nike sources, transactions and communications.
-This may include, but is not limited to, information from Nike stores, direct mail, catalogs, events, products and applications, or other Nike interactions.
+We may combine information you give us with other information from NIKE sources, transactions and communications.
+This may include, but is not limited to, information from NIKE stores, direct mail, catalogs, events, products and applications, or other NIKE interactions.
 We may also combine that information with data that is publicly available and data from third parties.
 We also collect information about gift recipients provided by the giver.

 CHILDREN'S PRIVACY